bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 ### Making a Good Last Impression

 What to do in the last 5 minutes to make a good impression?
-This is a Two-Way interview.
+This is a two-way interview.
 If you're good, the interviewer will need to sell you on the company because you could have multiple competing offers.

 So, they will be prepared to explain why it's so great to work at their company.
 If you can get them to try to sell you on joining the company, their mindset is already being altered towards bringing you in.